 1968 – 1969

-Wanting to compete with Matchbox, Mattel founded the Hot Wheels brand of die-cast toy cars.
+Mattel wanted to compete with Matchbox and founded the Hot Wheels brand of die-cast toy cars.
 Elliot Handler is considered the “father” of the project because he promoted the original business idea and developed it himself without finding support from his inner circle.
 The first series of sixteen cars came out in 1968.
 The boxes were decorated with an emblem depicting a long line of fire.
 Otto Kuhni made the flame-red but added orange splashes to make the drawing more realistic.
-Inside was the brand name, written in white letters of a non-standard shape, and the advertising slogan “HOTTEST METAL CARS IN THE WORLD!” black in color.
+Inside was the brand name, written in white letters of a non-standard shape, and the advertising slogan “HOTTEST METAL CARS IN THE WORLD!” black.

 1969 – 1970